 At first Elon Musk’s claim seemed to be laced with hyperbole, but the new research proposes that his ambitious aim can be achieved and sooner than we expected.
-A paper published in the Journal of the Electrochemical Society earlier this month by researchers at Dalhousie University, details about the upcoming Tesla batteries.
+A paper published in the Journal of the Electrochemical Society earlier this month by researchers at Dalhousie University details the upcoming Tesla batteries.
 Tesla has an exclusive agreement with this university’s group of battery researchers — led by Jeff Dahn.

-According to the paper the lithium-ion battery could last for a million miles while losing less than 10% of its energy capability in its lifetime.
+According to the paper, the lithium-ion battery could last for a million miles while losing less than 10% of its energy capability in its lifetime.
 The researchers conducted 3 years of testing on the batteries in various settings and conditions.

 “Tests include long-term charge-discharge cycling at 20, 40 and 55°C, long-term storage at 20, 40 and 55°C, and high precision coulometry at 40°C,” reads the paper.

 The described batteries use many of the same materials found in existing lithium-ion batteries in vehicles.
 But these materials are optimized in a way that gives them a significant performance boost.
 One of the biggest differences between the new and currently available batteries is the nano-structure of the battery’s cathode.